s-0-p-h-i-a/Fitness_Tracker/Fitness_Tracker_v4/README.md

 - Managing variable scope and lifetime for clarity and efficiency.
 - Handling basic build issues, namespaces, and header inclusion in C++.

+---
+### Note for cloning:
+Locally, the compiled version of this project is all in the same folder.
+After cloning, copy .h files in the same folder as the source files and makefile